Moise1/MyDiary/README.md

 # MyDiary

-MyDiary is an online journal where users can pen down their thoughts and feelings.
+[My Diary](https://moise1.github.io/MyDiary/UI/) is an online journal where users can pen down their thoughts and feelings.

-## UX/UI Features
+## UX/UI Required Features

 1. Users can create an account.
 2. User can sign in.